Jon Berti Player Props: Marlins vs. Pirates

-Jon Berti -- with a slugging percentage of .417 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Mitch Keller on the mound, on June 22 at 6:40 PM ET.
+Jon Berti -- 2-for-4 in his most recent game -- will be in action for the Miami Marlins versus the Pittsburgh Pirates, with Luis Ortiz on the hill, on June 23 at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Blue Jays.
+He strung together two hits (going 2-for-4) in his most recent game against the Pirates.

 Jon Berti Game Info & Props vs. the Pirates